26

 Florida Foster Care Adoption Benefits Expanded

-Thank you to Governor DeSantis for signing House Bill 1083 into law which expands adoption benefits payable to public employees who adopt a foster care child.
+Thank you to Governor DeSantis for signing House Bill 1083 into law, which expands adoption benefits payable to public employees who adopt a foster care child.
 Here are the pivotal changes to Florida Statutes 409.
-1664 which goes into effect July 1, 2024: * A $25,000 per child lump...
+1664, which go into effect July 1, 2024: * A $25,000 per child lump...

 View MoreCategories: Adoption Adoption Attorney Adoption Law